The Yaesu FT-7 was first released in Australia in the late 1970’s and proved to be a hit with the then new Novice “N” calls.

 Rugged and simple to operate, the FT-7 was a “no frills” offering from Yaesu, with around 10 watts output.

 Additionally for those with a technical mind, the FT-7 was constructed with a series of plug in boards, making fault finding and circuit identification relatively simple, if required.

-I can recall I first purchased an FT-7 in 1979 for a cost of $379.
+I can recall I first purchased an FT-7 from Bail Electronics in Box Hill in 1979.
+It cost of $379, with an additional $12 for an extra 10 metre crystal.
+So exciting to have a “new” rig and the challenge was to operate QRP on HF.
 It is remarkable to say that the value of the FT-7 has actually increased since that time, with some units, in excellent condition, fetching up to $500.

-The FT-7 is the mainstay of my portable operations, fitting neatly into an aluminium tradesman type case, padded with foam from Clark Rubber.
+I still use the FT-7 for portable operations, which fits neatly into an aluminium tradesman type case, padded with foam from Clark Rubber.
 The FT-7 is transported in one case, with peripherals such as a morse key, power cable, speaker and coaxial patch leads transported in another.

 |Frequency Range||3.5 – 4.0MHz, 7.0-7.5MHz, 14.0 – 14.5MHz, 21.0-21.5MHz, 28.5-29.0MHz**Other crystals to operate on lower portions of the 10m band are available|

 |Receiver sensitivity||0.25uV for S/N 10dB|

 |Transmitter||Input power 20 watts DC|